luigiplatania94/RaycastScanner/README.md

 ![](Documentation/Images/Image02.png)

-Get the pessimistic and optimistic metric and set the RTPC.
+Get the pessimistic and optimistic metric.

 ![](Documentation/Images/Image03.png)

+Set the RTPC on the OnMetricUpdate event.
+Compile the Blueprint Class.

 Go to your Character Bluperint.
 On the Components tab, click the Add Component button in the Components window.